jstingone/reach-out/hosp/README.txt

 Within each folder, we have further distinguished between inpatient populations and emergency department populations.

 NOTE: Preparation of the neighborhood environmental vulnerability index is not included here, but is available within its GitHub Repository.
-Link is in the main README file.
+Final data dictionary is included in dataprep folder.
+Link to data and programming code is in the main README file.